sigmundch/compilers_output_samples/type/dart2js_types.md

 A ground type followed by eval can be reduced to the constructed ground type.

 Back-to-back evals can be reduced to a single eval.
-Generally this means there are more entries in the cache on the root environment but fewer cache lookups to get teh finat `Rti`.
+Generally this means there are more entries in the cache on the root environment but fewer cache lookups to get the final `Rti`.